Anolis cuvieri

-Anolis cuvieri (Vernacular Spanish: lagarto verde, lagarto chipojo; Vernacular English: Puerto Rican giant anole, Cuvier's anole, green giant anole.) is a species of lizard in the family Dactyloidae.
+Anolis cuvieri (Vernacular Spanish: lagarto verde, lagarto chipojo; Vernacular English: Puerto Rican giant anole, Cuvier's anole, green giant anole.) is a large, arboreal species of lizard in the family Dactyloidae.
 The species is endemic to Puerto Rico, and is common in the Toro Negro State Forest.
+The species is known for its green coloration which it only acquires as an adult.
+A highly territorial and aggressive species, even capable of eating smaller anoles that it finds to be a threat.
+The species was once thought to be extinct, but now is relatively common found in forests with little to no human impact.

 Etymology

 The specific name, cuvieri, is in honor of French naturalist Georges Cuvier.

 Description

 A. cuvieri is a relatively large (for an anole) lizard with a mean snout–vent length (SVL) of up to 132 mm.
 It has a large, robust skull and long hind legs, as well as a serrated ridge of raised scales along its back.
 Like most anoles, this species has large flattened disks under the second and third phalanges of each toe which enable it to adhere to vertical surfaces.
 This species is predominantly green in body coloration with some individuals displaying faint light green stripes on the sides and dorsal surface.

 In some specimens, particularly large adult males, the head is heavily blotched with sky blue coloration which suffuses onto the nape.
 This coloration may extend onto the neck area or even onto the dorsal surface running the length of the spine.
 In females where the blue coloration is present it is only as a sky blue tint on the head which does not extend onto the neck.

 Rare brown morph of A.cuvieri.

 In both males and females the orbital area is either bright yellow or vibrant yellow-green.
 Both male and female Puerto Rican giant anoles possess a large dewlap; however, it is noticeably larger and colored bright yellow in males whereas in females it is light green with a blue green superior portion and faint black stripes running horizontally across the upper two thirds.
 The coloration of A. cuvieri is ontogenic, with juveniles of both sexes being gray brown or brown in color with brown vertical stripes running along the entire dorsal surface of the body as well as the limbs.
+Their dewlap begins as a tan color with dark brown markings, eventually transitioning to yellow before they reach full maturity.
 As they mature, juveniles gradually acquire the green adult coloration.
+A. Cuvieri is the only known anole to display this color dimorphism that doesn't differ between genders.
 There also exists a rare brown adult morph of A. cuvieri which is solid brown in body coloration with black spots on the sides and neck and a yellow blotched orbital area.
 Both sexes possess a large erectile crest on the tail, though it is usually higher in males.